 Here are what I think surprise people the most about writing a book:

-That might be possible.
-But I’ve been a professional writer working for some of the world’s most respected organizations for nearly 35 years.
-I have training and capabilities few in North America have amassed.
+But I do feel that the entrepreneurs who run those “Write Your Entire Book in a Weekend” programs are leading people somewhat astray.
+It might be possible to whip off a whole book in 48 hours.
+But I’ve been a professional writer working for some highly respected organizations for several decades.
+I have training and capabilities few in North America have obtained.
 I am used to meeting impossible writing deadlines.
 And I could no more write a book in a weekend than I could jump to the moon.

 Writing a book and getting it published generates a transformational change in who you think you are.
-When you’ve published your book you are no longer “someone who would like to write a book some day” you are now “someone who wrote a book” and there is a world of self-affirmation in the accomplishment.
+When you’ve published your book, you are no longer “someone who would like to write a book some day” you are now “someone who wrote a book” and there is a world of self-affirmation that comes with the accomplishment.

 And by “book” I don’t mean one of those 15-page papers available on Amazon that some people are using in order to tell the world that they are “published authors.”
 To me that’s a short-cut to borrowed fame that has nothing to do with the integrity of writing a “real” book.